 - Do I have enough stashed away in a savings or emergency account should a problem arise?

 - Do I have enough for the down payment?
+Or do I qualifying for a loan that requires no money down?

 - Can I cover other associated expenses (closing costs, moving costs, repairs, etc.) without too much struggle?